Rsantct/pAudio/README.md

 This is a system-wide audio control for a MacOS or Linux PC, so that you can EQ and control all the audio sent to your DAC, Audio Interface, or Headphones.

+External sources (vinyl and other analog stuff) can be processed With a high quality inputs sound card.

 Some features:

 - Calibrated volume listening level supported by an **EBU R128 Loudness monitor** to check the loudness of any recording.